aaronparker/aaronparker.github.io/_posts/2016-09-04-resolving-issues-starting-ca-offline-crl.md

 # Conclusion

-I&#8217;ve had this issue with an Offline CRL&nbsp;a few times now and not really understood what the issue is until I took the time to troubleshoot the issue properly.
-I don&#8217;t spend that much time with an enterprise PKI and it&#8217;s easy to underestimate&nbsp;the complexity of setting up AD Certificate Services correctly.
+I&#8217;ve had this issue with an Offline CRL a few times now and not really understood what the issue is until I took the time to troubleshoot the issue properly.
+I don&#8217;t spend that much time with an enterprise PKI and it&#8217;s easy to underestimate the complexity of setting up AD Certificate Services correctly.

 This same issue has also caused me headaches with a [Network Device Enrollment Service](http://social.technet.microsoft.com/wiki/contents/articles/9063.network-device-enrollment-service-ndes-in-active-directory-certificate-services-ad-cs.aspx) (NDES) deployment for issuing certificates to devices via Intune.
 The expired CRL has caused the NDES service to not start and the events logged do not mention in any way, an expired CRL.